Making Hard Feats Look Easy – The Inch Dumbbell

 - Bi-Polar Training: Inch Dumbbell Plus Kettlebell Flip

 This entry was posted on Wednesday, January 5th, 2011 at 11:46 pm and is filed under feats, feats of strength, grip strength, grip strength competition contest, how to improve grip strength, old strongman feats of strength, strongman feats.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson

 13 Responses to “Making Hard Feats Look Easy – The Inch Dumbbell”

 Leave a Reply